fawad644/Nautobot-Podman/README.md

 ---

-This updated `README.md` now includes descriptions for **Nautobot Celery Beat** and **Nautobot Celery Worker** to reflect the full functionality included in the setup.
+This `README.md` now reflects instructions for updating volume mounts to specify custom paths for configuration and data persistence.